Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Discussion and Future Directions

+The system relies on prompt engineering with OpenAI's \textit{GPT-4o} model following the ECD-derived problem-specific evidentiary schemes.
+Alternative prompting strategies, other models—including open-source LLMs—, model fine-tuning, or complementary methods such as retrieval-augmented generation were not explored and may yield more useful and accurate feedback \corr{\cite{tufino_notebooklm_2025}.}

-Another point of improvement concerns students’ criticism of the limited adaptiveness of the feedback, particularly when their solutions followed alternative—yet valid—approaches not represented in the problem-specific evidentiary schemes (see e.g., TABLE~\ref{tab:evidence_scheme}).
+A further limitation of the system concerns students’ criticism of the limited adaptiveness of the feedback, particularly when their solutions followed alternative—yet valid—approaches not represented in the problem-specific evidentiary schemes (see e.g., Table~\ref{tab_evidence_scheme}).
 The current ECD-based approach is not well suited to handle such variability and implicitly pushes students toward a single canonical solution path, potentially flagging viable alternatives as incorrect.
 One way forward is to iteratively integrate additional solution paths into the evidentiary schemes; alternatively, an anomaly-detection layer could be implemented.
 In this approach, the system would first determine whether a student’s solution matches the canonical solution path: if so, ECD-grounded feedback is generated; if not, the system falls back on general LLM reasoning, with the caveat that such feedback is more prone to errors because it is not anchored in an underlying model solution.

-A further development perspective for LLM-based feedback systems to improve adaptivity relates to the integration of a so-called student model \cite{chrysafiadiStudentModelingApproaches2013} which should contain information about students' mastery of the introduced knowledge types and skills (see Table \ref{tab:evidence_statements}).
+A further development perspective to improve adaptivity of LLM-based feedback systems is the integration of a so-called student model \cite{chrysafiadiStudentModelingApproaches2013} which should contain information about students' mastery of the introduced knowledge types and skills (see Table \ref{tab:evidence_statements}).
 In our system, the arrangement of problems was static and did not follow a curricular model.
 This constitutes a limitation with respect to enabling continuous and targeted deliberate practice, which is essential for the development of problem-solving abilities \cite{Ericsson.1998}.
 Combining the ECD approach (inner loop) with an outer loop would make it possible to adapt both the selection of subsequent problems and the mode of feedback to students' current mastery of problem-solving abilities.
 In this way, the adaptivity of the overall feedback system might be improved.